On the analog category of finite groups: Proofs of the main results

 Now, for $H\in \mathcal{I}_{d+1}(p)$, the connectivity of $(\Delta_n^G)^H$ is $\lfloor \frac{n+1}{|H|}\rfloor-2$ by Corollary \ref{cor:connectivity}, and $|H|\leq p^{s-d}$, where $p^s$ is the largest power of $p$ dividing $|G|$.
 Thus, it suffices to establish the inequality for every prime $p$ dividing $|G|$.
 Since $q\geq p^s$ by definition, the claim follows from the obvious inequality

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:failure}] Writing $|G|=qr$ with $q$ as above and appealing to Theorem \ref{thm:range}, we obtain the inequality If $r\notin\{1,2,3\}$, then the righthand side of this inequality is strictly less than $1$, implying the first claim.
 The second claim is immediate from Proposition \ref{prop:p-sub} and the universal upper bound.
-For the third claim, fix $N>0$ and a prime $p>5$, and take $s$ sufficiently large so that $N\leq 2p^s$.
-In this case, we have $\mathrm{acat}(C_{5p^s})<3p^s=|G|-2p^s\leq |G|-N.$ \end{proof}
+For the third claim, fix $N$ and $\epsilon$ and choose distinct primes $p>q$ and a natural number $s$ so that $N\leq (q-3)p^s$ and $\epsilon\leq \frac{3}{q}$.
+In this case, the desired bounds hold for the cyclic group of order $p^sq$. \end{proof}